-Factor exposures
+Factor exposures#

 The FactorExposures class enables you to create an exposure object to which different factor time series data can be attached.
-To give some examples of how this object can then be used:

 1. View a detailed report on a strategy’s exposures to given factors on a given date and through time.